HomeDing/homeding.github.io/boards/nodemcu.md

 ## System configuration

-The following env.json file can be used on these boards:

-**env.json**
+This **env.json** file can be used as a starting point for configuring this board type and includes all on-board hardware definitions:

 ``` json
 {